jonashackt/crossplane-training/03-working-with-managed-resources.md

 ## 3.2 Validate your MR against Provider schemes

+From Crossplane CLI version 1.5 on there's also the way to pre-validate your Managed Resources against Provider schemes.
+The crossplane beta validate command [supports validating the following scenarios](https://docs.crossplane.io/latest/cli/command-reference/#beta-validate):

+* Validate a managed resource or composite resource against a Provider or XRD schema.
+* Use the output of crossplane beta render as validation input.
+* Validate an XRD against Kubernetes Common Expression Language (CEL) rules.
+* Validate resources against a directory of schemas.

 ### 3.2.1 Validate Managed Resources against a Crossplane provider

 We need to provide the provider's schemes.